tiagolb/policyEngineEval/README.md

 # Policy Engine Evaluation (INESC-ID)

-This chapter presents the evaluation of the PoliTHINK system.
+This chapter presents the evaluation of the Policy Engine system (PoliTHINK).
 This chapter starts by describing the methodology ([section 1](#1-methodology)).
 Afterwords, this chapter described the memory usage measurements ([section 2](#2-memory-usage)) and the measures for the loading times of policies from both non-persistent memory and persistent memory ([section 3](#3-policy-loading-time)).
 Finally, this chapter also describes measures the evaluation time of policies ([section 4](#4-policy-evaluation-time)).

 ### 1. Methodology